Horncastle boar's head: Description

 The fragment represents a boar's head.
 It is hollow, with a shell made of silver, parts of which are gilded, and has garnet eyes.
 The fragment is 40 mm long, and semi-naturalistic in style.
 The head is elongated, capped by a prominent mane dividing the skull, and terminates in a blunt snout, defined by three grooved and gilded lines.
 On each side above the snout are more grooved and gilded lines representing the mouth, which includes pointed tusks.
 The boar's two small eyes are formed with lentoid cabochon garnets, set in beaded gold filigree work with a double collar.
 Two gilded eyebrows, cast in relief, are well clear of the eyes and set against the skull.
 This is also gilded, and repeats on either side the pattern of a crouching quadruped.
 The figure's head is twisted backwards, its jaws biting across its body and back foot, which, like the front foot, has three toes.

 When the fragment was found it was filled with soil and plant roots.
 Three rivets on the underside—one near the mouth, two at the opposite end—would have served to attach it to a larger object, most likely a helmet.

 Discovery

 The fragment was found on 1 May 2002 in Horncastle, a market town in Lincolnshire, England.
 It was discovered by a Mr D. Turner, who was searching with a metal detector.
 As required for found objects more than 300 years old and with more than a 10% silver content, it was reported under the Treasure Act 1996, and subsequently declared treasure.
-Valued at £15,000, it was purchased by the City and County Museum, Lincoln—now known as The Collection.
+Valued at £15,000, it was purchased by the City and County Museum, Lincoln—subsequently known as The Collection, and now as Lincoln Museum.